 Cheung Hing Kee Shanghai Pan Fried Buns

 $.
 These pork buns are like pan fried soup dumplings with a soft chewy top and crispy bottom, filled with piping hot soup and juicy pork (you can also get them with both pork & shrimp, and even with truffle).
 So satisfying and addicting but be careful when eating or you’ll squirt soup all over yourself.
 They also serve yummy Shanghainese noodles.
-Plus you can pick up the creamiest Chinese-style egg tarts in HK with a crispy cookie-like crust from Tai Cheong Bakery right across the street.
+Plus you can pick up the creamiest Chinese-style egg tarts in HK with a crispy cookie-like crust from Tai Cheong Bakery right across the street from their Central location.

 Eat this: signature pork buns, signature shrimp buns, signature pork buns with black truffle, stirred noodles with scallion oil and crab roe (seasonal)